Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 A mobile coop, better known as a chicken trailer, simplifies this process.
 Ask them to rest after your chickens spend some time in it rather than continue the correction on the rested land.

-Rotating land frequently helps keep it healthy, reduces parasites, and allows for natural fertilization with animal waste.
+Rotating land frequently helps keep it healthy, reduces parasites, and allows for natural fertilization with animal waste in sustainable poultry farming methods.

 4. Shelter and Housing

-Why It Matters: Providing a shelter is essential for the health and safety of chickens in a pastured system.
+Why It Matters: Providing a shelter is essential for the health and safety of chickens in a pastured poultry guide.

-Would it be ideal for the coops to have a transparent design, be movable and durable?
+Would it be ideal for the coops to have a transparent roof design, be movable and durable?

 The house should have sufficient ventilation.
-Good house ventilation is important for both humans and birds.
+Good coop ventilation is important for both humans and birds.
 It helps with breathing and provides a good place for nesting.

 Use animal-friendly home design for security and convenience.